 Or how my own mother had died back in Norfolk less than a month earlier in hospice under almost exactly the same circumstances as Joan, and how she had died on the night of the previous month’s full moon.
 And how the day after I took this photo was my mother’s birthday.

-But for now, let’s just let this photo stand as evidence that the universe has a plan greater then we know, and it’s all going to be ok.
+But for now, let’s just let this photo stand as evidence that the universe has a plan greater than we know, and it’s all going to be ok.

 Because that’s the only thing that will get us through life on this horrible, wicked planet.

-Andrew and I help with this party every year, primarily because it benefits Access AIDS Care, our local AIDS service organization.
+Andrew and I help with this party every year, primarily because it benefits the LGBT Life Center, our local AIDS service organization.
 But it’s also great fun with our besties.
 This year, the theme centered around The Oscars, and I built a Step and Repeat so we could pretend we are famous movie stars.
 The participants became goofier as the night (and the drinks) wore on.